scottish-government-design-system/designsystem.gov.scot/components/select/index.md

 ## Website analytics

-Select components can be tracked through the original page path and a data attribute showing category and the the value selected, for example <code>data-form="select-component-accordion"</code>
+Select components can be tracked through the original page path and a data attribute showing category and the the value selected.

+The data attribute is added automatically by the [Design System's "tracking" script](/get-started/tracking/#select-dropdown).